 — Paul-Henri Thiry, Baron d’Holbach, The System of Nature Preface, 1770

-I still like to believe in Santa Claus every Christmas time; I find it fun and comforting.
-But as anyone will agree, the larger that chocolate Santa you hold in your hands the more likely it is to prove hollow.
+To be clear, I still like to believe in Santa Claus every Christmastime; I find it fun and comforting.
+In fact, it’s ironic that Santa lives, while game show host Richard Dawson is long dead.
+But as anyone will agree, the larger that chocolate Santa you hold in your hands, the more likely it is to prove hollow.
+The chocolate company works in mysterious ways.